Current Conservation Topics

 2013 Meeting Schedule (click here for schedule)

-Meetings to be held at 7:30 p.m in the 1st Floor Conference Room, Town Hall Annex (66 Prospect Street) on the 2nd and 4th Monday of the month unless otherwise noted.
+Meetings are held at 7:30 p.m in the 1st Floor Conference Room, Town Hall Annex (66 Prospect Street) on the 2nd and 4th Monday of the month unless otherwise noted.

 - January 14 & 28